 Education: PhD in Economics, Royal Institute of Technology, KTH

-Christian Thomann, James R. Brown and Gustav Martinsson (2021).
+Christian Thomann, James R. Brown and Gustav Martinsson (2022).
 Can Environmental Policy Encourage Technical Change?
 Emissions Taxes and R&D Investment in Polluting Firms.
-Review of Financial Studies, Forthcoming
+Review of Financial Studies, vol. 35, pp. 4518-4560

 Gustav Martinsson and James R. Brown (2019).
 Does Transparency Stifle or Facilitate Innovation?.
 Management Science, vol. 65, pp. 1455-1947